 Changes to these Terms.Bolster may revise and update these Terms from time to time at its sole discretion.
 All changes are effective immediately when Bolster posts them, and apply to all access to and use of the Services thereafter.
 However, any changes to the Governing Law will not apply to any disputes for which the parties have actual notice on or before the date the change is posted through the Services.
 User’s continued use of the Services following the posting of revised Terms means that User accepts and agrees to the changes.
 User is expected to check this page from time to time so it is aware of any changes, as the Terms are binding.

-Governing Law/Entire Agreement.Other than the Arbitration Agreement and Class Action Waiver, which shall be governed by the laws described therein, these Terms will be construed in accordance with and governed by the laws of the State of Indiana and applicable U.S. federal laws, without regard to conflicts of laws provisions.
+Governing Law/Entire Agreement.Other than the Arbitration Agreement and Class Action Waiver, which shall be governed by the laws described therein, these Terms will be construed in accordance with and governed by the laws of the State of New York and applicable U.S. federal laws, without regard to conflicts of laws provisions.
 These Terms, and any SOW, are the entire agreement between User and Bolster with respect to the subject matter set forth therein.

 Signature.These Terms may be signed and are enforceable by electronic, digital, and facsimile signature, in addition to a wet signature.